awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-createstack.md

 Required: No

 StackName
 The name that is associated with the stack\.
-The name must be unique in the Region in which you are creating the stack\.
+The name must be unique in the Region in which you're creating the stack\.
 A stack name can contain only alphanumeric characters \(case sensitive\) and hyphens\.
-It must start with an alphabetic character and cannot be longer than 128 characters\.
+It must start with an alphabetic character and can't be longer than 128 characters\.
 Type: String
 Required: Yes